They guard the gateways of sanity.

 breathing threads of wind like flies swatted by a newspaper.

-Pockets of scorched black ground seeped through holes in the
+Pockets of scorched black ground seeped through holes in the melting snow.
+As one approached the house.

 The house.